 Compliance with the limits is ensured through defined governance processes.
-The Financial Risk Management and the Investment function monitor the exposure against the limits on a daily basis, and reports on a monthly basis, with any issuer exposure breaches reported to the Group's CFO for remediation or, in exceptional circumstances, a waiver.
+The Financial Risk Management and the Investment function monitor the exposure against the limits on a daily basis, and reports on a monthly basis, with any issuer exposure breaches reported to the Group's CFO for remediation or a waiver.

-As at 31 December 2021, credit risk exposures are well diversified and within limits.
+As at December 31, 2022, credit risk exposures are well diversified and within limits.

-Material changes over the reporting period Material changes over the reporting period
+Material changes over the reporting period material changes over the reporting period

-Treasury exposures to banking counterparties increased over the period, mainly to fund Letters of Credit.
+Treasury exposures to banking counterparties increased over the period, mainly to fund letters of credit.
 There has also been an increase in both premium and reinsurance receivables over the period, driven by the increased size of the balance sheet.